NicholasMiller/WildWestResellerAPI/README.md

 If you have a Wild West account -I assume you do- you're familiar with the headache that is OTE Certification.
 In this project you will find a wizard to complete this for you.
-Simply place the entire project directory on your server, access the "certifications" directory, entery your OTE credentials, and voila you're done.
+Simply place the entire project directory on your server, access the "certifications" directory, enter your OTE credentials, and voila you're done.